Tuition fee deposits for postgraduate Masters applicants

-You have two limited so-called "cooling off" periods when you can request a return of your deposit.
-These periods reflect the arrangements around your offer, and then later when registration, are concluded.
+You have two limited "cooling off" periods when you can request a return of your deposit.
+These periods reflect when the arrangements around your offer, and then later registration, are concluded.
 Mitigating circumstances will also be considered for a refund request.

-First period you may request a return of your deposit up until 14 days from when the University confirms to you by email that it has received your deposit.
+First period you may request a return of your deposit up until 14 days from when the University confirms to you by email that we have received your deposit.

 Second period when you have completed registration you may request a return of your deposit within the following 14 days.

 You must make a request in writing for the return of your deposit within the above periods.
-For the first period all requests should be made by creating an enquiry in the My Enquiries section of your Applicant Portal.
-Please select Fees and Funding > Tuition Fee Deposit as the enquiry topic
+For the first period all requests should be made by creating an enquiry in the My Enquiries section of your applicant portal.
+Please select Tuition Fee Deposit as the enquiry topic.

 For the second period you must email email@example.com

-Your request must clearly say you are seeking a refund of your deposit, giving your full name, date of birth and student ID or Application ID.
-We will then confirm that you are within the cooling-off period to have your deposit refunded in full.
+Your request must clearly say you are seeking a refund of your deposit, giving your full name, date of birth and student ID or application ID.
+We will then confirm whether you are within the cooling-off period to have your deposit refunded in full.

-The only other circumstance in which we will refund a tuition fee deposit is if your Tier 4 (General) student visa application is refused (unless the refusal is due to a fraudulent application).
+We will also refund a tuition fee deposit if your Tier 4 (General) student visa application is refused (unless the refusal is due to a fraudulent application).
 You will need to send us a copy of your visa refusal letter from UK Visas and Immigration together with any other evidence we may reasonably require.
-To contact us please get in touch through the My Enquiries section of the Applicant Portal
+To contact us please use the My Enquiries section of the applicant portal.